Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Introduction

 Recently, researchers become increasingly interested in estimating the large covariance and precision matrices from temporally dependent observations $\{\bd{X}_t: t =1, \dots, n\}$, here $t$ denotes time.
-Such research is particularly useful in analyzing the resting-state functional magnetic resonance imaging (rfMRI) data to assess the brain functional connectivity \citep{Powe11,Ryal12}.
+Such research is particularly useful in analyzing the resting-state functional magnetic resonance imaging (rfMRI) data to assess the brain functional connectivity \cite{Powe11,Ryal12}.
 In such imaging studies, the number of brain nodes (voxels or regions of interest) $p$ can be greater than the number of images $n$.
-The temporal dependence of time series $\bd{X}_t$ is traditionally dealt with by imposing the so-called strong mixing conditions \citep{Brad05}.
-To overcome the difficulties in computing strong mixing coefficients and verifying strong mixing conditions, \citet{Wu05} introduced a new type of dependence measure, the functional dependence measure, and recently applied it to the hard thresholding estimator of large covariance matrix and the $\ell_1$-MLE type methods of large precision matrix \citep{Chen13}.
-But the functional dependence measure is still difficult to understand and to interpret.
-Practically, it is straightforward to describe the temporal dependence directly by using cross-correlation \citep{Broc91}.
-By imposing certain weak dependence conditions directly on the cross-correlation matrix of samples $\{\bd{X}_t\}_{t=1}^n$, \citet{Bhat14} extended the banding and tapering regularization methods for covariance matrix.
-Following \citet{Bhat14}, we consider a family of cross-correlation matrices with much weaker conditions that allow the time series to have long-range temporal dependence (also called long memory), which more reasonably describes, for example, the rfMRI data for brain connectivity studies.
+The temporal dependence of time series $\bd{X}_t$ is traditionally dealt with by imposing the so-called strong mixing conditions \cite{Brad05}.
+To overcome the difficulties in computing strong mixing coefficients and verifying strong mixing conditions, \cite{Wu05} introduced a new type of dependence measure, the functional dependence measure, and recently applied it to the hard thresholding estimation of large covariance matrix and the $\ell_1$-MLE type methods of large precision matrix \cite{Chen13}.
+The functional dependence measure may still be difficult to understand and to interpret for most data analysts.
+Practically, it is straightforward to describe the temporal dependence directly by using cross-correlations \cite{Broc91}.
+By imposing certain weak dependence conditions on the cross-correlation matrix of samples $\{\bd{X}_t\}_{t=1}^n$, \cite{Bhat14, Bhat14_2} extended the banding and tapering regularization methods for estimating covariance matrix.

-A univariate stationary time series has polynomial decay temporal dependence if its autocorrelation $\rho(t)\sim Ct^{-\alpha}$ as $t\to \infty$ with some constants $C\ne0$ and $\alpha>0$.
-The notation $x_t\sim y_t$ means that $x_t/y_t\to 1$ as $t\to \infty$.
-This polynomial decay rate is much slower than the exponential rates in autoregressive models.
-We use a generalized form of such a polynomial decay structure to the cross-correlation matrix of multivariate time series.
-Note that the temporal dependence with $\sum_{t=1}^{\infty}|\rho(t)|=\infty$ is called long memory \citep{Palm07}, hence the polynomial decay processes with $0<\alpha\le 1$ have long memory.
-The weak temporal dependence considered by \citet{Bhat14} does not cover the polynomial decay processes with $0<\alpha\le 3$, and the short-range temporal dependence assumption of \citet{Chen13} excludes the case with $0<\alpha\le 1$.
-Moreover, neither of their models covers the long memory processes.
-Later we argue that the rfMRI data do not meet their restrictive temporal dependence conditions, however well satisfy our model that allows any $\alpha>0$ (see Figure~\ref{I-autocorrelation}(a)).